 At that point, although I dread the thought of walking over to turn off the second alarm most mornings, I’ve already had 10 minutes to wake up and once I’m standing, I have less of an excuse to return to bed.

 There are other ways to conquer the alarm clock.
 I’m not a fan of waking up in shock with loud, buzzing noises.
 If you’re like me, or if you’re not naturally an early riser, try setting your alarm to something soothing – a favorite song, sound or podcast.
 There are also apps that use wake-up tasks that won’t let you turn off your alarm until you’ve completed the tasks.
+Try to avoid the snooze button.
+Your body needs some time to wake up, and your mind will be confused if you keeping hitting the snooze button and falling in and out of sleep.
+You'll end up feeling even more out of it than you would have otherwise.

 If you prefer a more natural option, try light and sound therapies to gently wake you up.